 “We didn’t come all this way up Huashan not to do the Plank Walk in the Sky.
 You’re going first,” I told her.

-The man put her hardness on, showed her how to use the carabiners and sent her off.
+The man put her chest harness on, showed her how to use the carabiners and sent her off.
 He did the same to me and I followed her.
 Down the side of the mountain and on to some “stairs.”
 Which were actually metal rods shoved into the side of the mountain.
 I can’t remember who is taller, Katie or I, but we are not what you would call tall people, so when the “stairs” were unevenly spaced Katie’s freak out escalated to, “Retha, I hate you, I hate you!”
 I just told her to keep going because I was coming and she had to move.
 She didn’t like that response, but she kept going.
 She’s almost in tears, I’m snapping pictures.
 That’s our friendship I guess.
 We alternate who’s crying and who’s taking pictures though, which is a nice balance.

 Once Katie and I got going, she started to calm down and enjoy the Huashan cliff side path aka the Plank Walk in the Sky.
 On many online resources they’ll say there is a tea house at the end of the cliff walk.
 This is not true.
 There is a tea house on Mount Hua, but it is not at the end of the Plank Walk in the Sky.
 At the end of the cliff side path there is a small temple and a beautiful view of the surrounding area.
 You’ll have to wait until you get back to some tea.